dguest/zfa/README.md

 Then run the `zfa-cm` script.
 It will launch `ssh` in the background.
 Note that it might stick around for a while.
 Find any orphaned remnants with `pgrep -l ssh` and kill them with `pkill`.

+## Method 3: Coming Soon!

+I figured out how to write this all as a 150 line python script, with no dependencies on expect or this totp tool.
+I'll test it sometime and then update this.